← Back to all body parts

 Measure the length of your leg from mid-thigh to mid-calf.
 Most immobilizers come in lengths (12, 16, 18, 20, 24 inches).
 Choose the length that covers from above the knee to below it.
 Also measure thigh and calf circumference for width sizing.

 Center the immobilizer behind your knee.
 Fasten straps starting from the middle and work outward.
 The knee should be held straight.
 Wear over clothing or a sock to prevent skin irritation.
+Suspension reminder: the strap just below the knee — sitting above the calf muscle belly, tighter there than anywhere else — is what keeps the immobilizer from sliding toward your ankle.
+The middle and thigh straps add stability; the upper calf strap is what suspends the whole thing.

 An immobilizer that is too short will not properly stabilize the knee.
 If the top or bottom edge digs in, the length is wrong.

-View Knee Immobilizer on Amazon โ†’ More affordable option โ†’
+View Knee Immobilizer on Amazon → More affordable option →

 Knee T-Scope (Range-of-Motion Brace)